MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/serial-console-overview.md

      :::image type="content" source="media/serial-console-overview/connect-vm.gif" alt-text="Animated GIF shows process of starting the connection to the serial console for VM.":::

-### Accessing Serial Console for Virtual Machine Scale Sets via Azure portal
+### Access Serial Console for Virtual Machine Scale Sets via Azure portal

 Serial Console is available for virtual machine scale sets, accessible on each instance within the scale set.
 You will have to navigate to the individual instance of a virtual machine scale set before seeing the **Serial console** button.
 If your virtual machine scale set does not have boot diagnostics enabled, ensure you update your virtual machine scale set model to enable boot diagnostics, and then upgrade all instances to the new model in order to access serial console.